rails/rails/guides/source/webpacker.md

 NOTE: Webpacker depends on NPM and Yarn.
 NPM, the Node package manager registry, is the primary repository for publishing and downloading open-source JavaScript projects, both for Node.js and browser runtimes.
 It is analogous to rubygems.org for Ruby gems.
 Yarn is a command-line utility that enables installation and management of JavaScript dependencies, much like Bundler does for Ruby.

 Webpacker is installed by default in Rails 6.0 and up.
 In some older versions, you can install it with a new project by adding `--webpack` to the `rails new` command.
-In an existing project, webpacker can be added by running `bundle exec rails webpacker:install`.
+In an existing project, webpacker can be added by running `bin/rails webpacker:install`.
 This installation command creates following local files:

 |File                    |Location                |Explanation                                                                                         |
 |------------------------|------------------------|----------------------------------------------------------------------------------------------------|